Introduction

 Epilogue macro

-You also must call the lockjaw::epilogue!() macro in the root of your crate (lib.rs or main.rs) after all other uses of lockjaw, preferably at the end of the file.
+You also must call the lockjaw::epilogue!() macro in the root of your root crate (lib.rs or main.rs).

 // https://github.com/azureblaze/lockjaw/tree/main/userguide/projects/setup/src/main.rs